Senecio barbertonicus Klatt

 Succulent Bush Senecio, Barberton Senecio, Barberton Groundsel

 Senecio barbertonicus is a succulent shrub with light green cylindrical leaves densely packed around the stems.
-It grows up to 6 feet (1.8 m) tall and nearly equal in width.
+It grows up to 6 feet (1.8 m) tall and is nearly equal in width.
 Leaves are thick, fleshy, up to 4 inches (10 cm) long, and 0.4 inches (1 cm) in diameter.
-Flowers are bright yellow, up to 3 inches (7.5 cm) long, up to 0.4 inches (1 cm) in diameter, and appear in late fall and winter.
+Flowers are bright yellow, up to 3 inches (7.5 cm) long and up to 0.4 inches (1 cm) in diameter, and appear in late fall and winter.

 How to Grow and Care